 - Improved internal and external communication, cooperation, and collaboration

 NOW FULL!
 WAITLIST ONLY: Fundamentals of Conservation Conflict Transformation

 For those who wish to build their capacity to collaboratively engage in the theory, principles, and practice of transforming complex conservation conflicts

 Date: 12-16 September 2019

 Location: MS Training Centre for Development Cooperation, Arusha, Tanzania

 Time: 8:30am – 5:15pm each day

-Register: Please complete this form to register for the Arusha workshop.
-Your registration will be complete once you provide payment for the workshop.
+Register: NOW FULL!
+Please complete this form to register for the WAITLIST ONLY for the Arusha workshop.

 For more information on additional opportunities, options, and fees, please contact us.